Photos: Mariners over the Astros 7-4

-MarinersSports Photos: Mariners over the Astros 7-4 Originally published August 20, 2018 at 9:55 pmUpdated August 20, 2018 at 10:40 pm Photos: Mariners over the Astros 7-4Back to story Restart gallery More Photo Galleries Photos: Mariners vs. Dodgers Photos: Mariners take on the Astros Photos: Mariners 8, Astros 6 Related Stories Everett AquaSox hit 3 homers in 11-6 victory over Spokane It’s back … Robinson Cano’s power on display with a three-run homer to lift Mariners past Astros 7-4 Share story By Ken LambertSeattle Times staff photographer Related Stories Everett AquaSox hit 3 homers in 11-6 victory over Spokane August 20, 2018 It’s back … Robinson Cano’s power on display with a three-run homer to lift Mariners past Astros 7-4 August 20, 2018 Mariners and Jerry Dipoto seem stuck with this starting rotation after lack of options at the trade deadline August 20, 2018 Mariners roster moves: Jean Segura returns from paternity leave, Ben Gamel returns from Tacoma August 20, 2018 More Photo Galleries Photos: Mariners vs. Dodgers Photos: Mariners take on the Astros Photos: Mariners 8, Astros 6 Ken Lambert: klambert@seattletimes.com.
+MarinersSports Photos: Mariners over the Astros 7-4 Originally published August 20, 2018 at 9:55 pmUpdated August 20, 2018 at 11:12 pm Photos: Mariners over the Astros 7-4Back to story Restart gallery More Photo Galleries Photos: Mariners vs. Dodgers Photos: Mariners take on the Astros Photos: Mariners 8, Astros 6 Related Stories Everett AquaSox hit 3 homers in 11-6 victory over Spokane It’s back … Robinson Cano’s power on display with a three-run homer to lift Mariners past Astros 7-4 Share story By Ken LambertSeattle Times staff photographer Related Stories Everett AquaSox hit 3 homers in 11-6 victory over Spokane August 20, 2018 It’s back … Robinson Cano’s power on display with a three-run homer to lift Mariners past Astros 7-4 August 20, 2018 Mariners and Jerry Dipoto seem stuck with this starting rotation after a lack of options August 20, 2018 Mariners roster moves: Jean Segura returns from paternity leave, Ben Gamel returns from Tacoma August 20, 2018 More Photo Galleries Photos: Mariners vs. Dodgers Photos: Mariners take on the Astros Photos: Mariners 8, Astros 6 Ken Lambert: klambert@seattletimes.com.
 Ken Lambert is a staff photographer for The Seattle Times.
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Next StoryIt’s back … Robinson Cano’s power on display with a three-run homer to lift Mariners past Astros 7-4 Previous StoryMariners and Jerry Dipoto seem stuck with this starting rotation after lack of options at the trade deadline
+Next StoryIt’s back … Robinson Cano’s power on display with a three-run homer to lift Mariners past Astros 7-4 Previous StoryMariners and Jerry Dipoto seem stuck with this starting rotation after a lack of options

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.